jcornell616/jcornell616.github.io/docs/_posts/2023-01-17-gsp-spectral-methods.md

 ## Introduction <a name="introduction"></a>

 [In the previous article](https://jcornell616.github.io/Introduction-to-GSP), we introduced the outlines of an emerging field known as graph signal processing (GSP) by presenting it as a natural extension of classical signal processing techniques onto the domain of graphs.
-More specifically, we discussed GSP techniques using the graph adjacency, that can be applied to both directed and non-directed graphs.
-Here, we present GSP methods based off the graph Laplacian which--though it can only be applied to non-directed graphs--offers better overall performance.
+More specifically, we discussed GSP techniques using the graph adjacency, that can be applied to both directed and undirected graphs.
+Here, we present GSP methods based off the graph Laplacian which--though it can only be applied to undirected graphs--offers better overall performance.
 We will discuss how frequency is intepreted in the graph domain, the motivation for using the graph Laplacian for the basis of signal processing on graphs, and show how filters can be designed for graphs (with an application-driven example).

 For this article, CV2, a computer vision python library, to load and process images.
 Additionally, SymPy will be used to display formatted matrices automatically.